Casey Dué Hackney

 “Maneuvers in the dark of night: Iliad 10 in the twenty-first century.”
 In F. Montanari, A. Rengakos, and C. Tsagalis, eds., Homeric Contexts: Neoanalysis and the Interpretation of Oral Poetry.
 Walter de Gruyter, 2011 (165–173).

 Iliad 10 and the Poetics of Ambush: A Multitext Edition with Essays and Commentary (with Mary Ebbott).
-Cambridge, MA: Harvard University Press, 2010.
+Washington, DC and Cambridge, MA: Harvard University Press, 2010.

 “Agamemnon’s Densely-packed Sorrow in Iliad 10: A Hypertextual Reading of a Homeric Simile.”
 In C. Tsagalis, ed., Homeric Hypertextuality.
 Trends in Classics 2 (2010): 279-299.